vircadia/vircadia-docs-sphinx/docs/source/release-notes/2020-2-4-Asteria.md

 #### Technicals

-* Docs: Packaging docs are more accurate now to the requirements on Windows. (#537)
+* Docs: Packaging docs are more accurate now with respect to the requirements on Windows. (#537)
-* UX: The NSIS installer no longer defaults the option for the sandbox (server-console) to start with Windows as true. (#596)
+* UX: The NSIS installer no longer defaults the options for the Sandbox (server-console) to start after install or start with Windows as true. (#596)

 ## Domain Server